Table of contents

 - The mother has diabetes

-- Use of certain medications, such as those for epilepsy, during pregnancy
+- Use of certain medications, such as those for epilepsy and anti-seizure drugs, during pregnancy

 - Not enough folic acid during pregnancy